a woman using vacuum

 Procrastination

-One of the most common reasons people struggle to get motivated to clean is procrastination.
-Cleaning is often not seen as an enjoyable task, and it’s easy to put it off in favor of more fun activities.
+Procrastination is one of the most common reasons people struggle to get motivated to clean.
+Cleaning is often not seen as enjoyable, and it’s easy to put it off in favor of more fun activities.
 If you’re struggling with procrastination, try setting small, achievable goals for yourself.
 Doing just a little bit at a time makes a bigger job feel more doable.

 For example, you might set a goal to clean one room per day or spend only 15 minutes cleaning each day.
 As a result, you may be surprised at how much you can do in such a small amount of time.